egigoka/ssh_telegram_2fa/README.md

 ### Step 4: Set Environment Variables

-Create a `.env` file with your Telegram bot token, chat ID, urgent key, and other configuration settings:
+Create a `.env` file with your Telegram bot token, chat ID, and other configuration settings:

 ```plaintext
 # /.env file content